Learning Center

 Japanese manufacturing commands a genuine premium

-Japanese-manufactured brands like Inada, Panasonic, and Fujiiryoki are more expensive than Chinese-manufactured equivalents not because of brand prestige but because of actual manufacturing cost differentials.
+Japanese-manufactured brands like Panasonic and Fujiiryoki are more expensive than Chinese-manufactured equivalents not because of brand prestige but because of actual manufacturing cost differentials.
 Labor costs in Japan are higher.
 Quality control standards are more stringent.
 The domestic Japanese massage chair market has historically demanded a higher therapeutic standard than export markets, and the engineering reflects that.

 The gap between the best Japanese-made chairs and the best Chinese-manufactured chairs has narrowed over the past decade.
 But it has not closed.
 For buyers who have tried multiple chairs and found them unsatisfying, the Japanese tier is where the meaningful upgrade lives.